Still Married After All These Years.

 Considering the amount of both time and money this couple already has invested, Attorney Gurfinkel’s modest initial consultation fee seems well worth it to me.

-(and by the way I have no business relationship of any kind with Michael Gurfinkel, I have just read his articles and watched him on TV for years and I’m impressed with his record of success.
-There certainly are other attorneys to choose from.)
+(and by the way I have no business relationship of any kind with Michael Gurfinkel, I have just read his articles and watched him on TV for years and I’m impressed with his record of success.)

 Just Remember How the K1 Works